moorthi07/2016devsummit/ewebrtc-ios/README.md

 and a WebSocket endpoint to publish Call Management events.

 TIP: By default, this Server App starts at [https://127.0.0.1:9001](https://127.0.0.1:9001).
-This is good only for testing with Android Emulator.
+However, this address is inaccessible to a real device.
 To test with a real device, select a hostname or IP address that is accessible to your test phone.
-This hostname or IP address should also be configured in 'CORS Domains' section of your Developer Portal Account.

 For more information on configuring and starting the pre-built Server App, please refer to: https://github.com/attdevsupport/2016devsummit/tree/master/ewebrtc-ios/node-sample.